Gravitational-wave imprints of Kerr--Bertotti--Robinson black holes: frequency blue-shift and waveform dephasing: The Kerr-Bertotti-Robinson metric

 where the metric functions are given by

 with the modified horizon function \(\Delta\) and auxiliary constants \(I_1, I_2\) defined as

 Here, the factor \(\Omega^2\) plays the role of a conformal factor.
-In the limit \(B=0\), we have \(I_1=I_2=1\), \(\Omega^2=1\), and the metric reduces exactly to the standard Kerr solution in Boyer–Lindquist coordinates.
-In contrast, for \(m=0\) it reduces to the Bertotti–Robinson universe, a direct-product Einstein–Maxwell solution with a uniform electromagnetic field.
+In the limit \(B=0\), we have \(I_1=I_2=1\), \(\Omega^2=1\), and the metric reduces exactly to the standard Kerr solution in Boyer-Lindquist coordinates.
+In contrast, for \(m=0\) it reduces to the Bertotti-Robinson universe, a direct-product Einstein-Maxwell solution with a uniform electromagnetic field.

-\section{Geodesic Motion and Analytical Relations}
+\section{Geodesic motion and analytical relations}

 We consider the orbital dynamics of a test particle with rest mass \(\mu\) confined to the equatorial plane \((\theta = \pi/2)\).
-The nonvanishing metric components of the Kerr–BR spacetime [Eq.~\eqref{eq:metric}] on this plane take the compact form
+The nonvanishing metric components of the Kerr-BR spacetime [Eq.~\eqref{eq:metric}] on this plane take the compact form

 where \(\Lambda(r) \equiv 1 + B^2 r^2\) is the conformal factor restricted to the equatorial plane, and \(\Delta(r)\) is the modified horizon function defined in Eq.~\eqref{eq:delta_r}.